nestordemeure/nestordemeure.github.io/content/writing/guides/spaced_repetition.md

 The process of writing them is a great way to let your brain know that a piece of information is of interest to you and worth remembering; that alone will boost your recall.

 At first, you might be tempted to turn wide topics into single cards; that will make your life significantly harder.
-Smaller, as easy and bite-sized as you can, cards are a lot easier to learn which compounds nicely: a single card will be a lot harder to learn than five cards covering each a fifth of the topic.
+Smaller, as easy and bite-sized as you can, cards are a lot easier to learn which compounds nicely: a single card will be a lot harder to learn than five cards covering each a fifth of the topic[^break].
 *Break down your subject as much as you can!*

 As you break down a topic, you will end up with a lot of easy cards and, naturally, immediately add all of them to the system.